Q. Is ACEDS or the CEDS certification affiliated with, or controlled by, any service provider, software manufacturer, consulting firm or law firm?

-No, ACEDS is fully independent and self-funded.
-It is operated by professionals with great experience in running certification and training programs and member associations.
+A. No, ACEDS is a fully independent organization that is owned and operated by BARBRI, the leader in legal education.
+It is led by professionals with experience managing certification and training programs, and member associations.
 ACEDS is strictly vendor-neutral and unaffiliated with any product, software, law firm, consulting firm or government agency.

-ACEDS follows the standards of the Institute for Credentialing Excellence (ICE).
-In September 2008, the National Organization for Competency Assurance (NOCA), now known as ICE, published a new standard for “assessment-based certificate programs,” distinguishing them from professional certifications like ACEDS awards.
+A. ACEDS follows the standards of the Institute for Credentialing Excellence (ICE).
+In September 2008, the National Organization for Competency Assurance (NOCA), now known as ICE, published a standard for “assessment-based certificate programs,” distinguishing them from professional certifications like the one ACEDS awards.

 According to this ICE standard, a certificate program is an education or training program that provides specific course instruction and awards a certificate to those who take and pass the specific course of instruction.

 In contrast, a professional certification program, like ACEDS offers, is a competency assessment based on industry knowledge and practices and is fully independent of training courses and course providers.
 This certification is granted only to those who meet the assessment standards.
 The CEDS exam meets these certification standards.

 Q. How does ACEDS determine the areas that are covered in the certification exam?